-Each feature you add with add cost as well, so it’s up to you to decide whether extra features are necessary to achieve your goals or not.
-If you’re not sure, probably the easiest option is to build an app as simply as possible at first – possibly using ad building software – and then update it with more advanced features as the business grows.
+Each feature you add, adds cost as well, so it’s up to you to decide whether extra features are necessary to achieve your goals or not.
+If you’re not sure, probably the easiest option is to build an app as simple as possible at first – possibly using ad-building software – and then update it with more advanced features as the business grows.

 How much will you have to maintain your app?